 If you are a Viggle customer longer than 30 days, you do not qualify for the +5000 bonus listed above.

 The +5000 DirecTV bonus does not count toward your daily 6000 limit.
 This is confirmed from Viggle directly to us.

 The +500,000 bonus applies when you are on the phone with DIRECTV.
 Make sure you tell them you’re a Viggle user, and want the +500,000 bonus for signing up.

 If you need to, you can DVR most shows for a later check in.
-However, you must check-in by 8am ET the next morning to receive the attached bonus.
-Anytime after that, and you won’t get any bonus badge points attached, but you will get watch points up to a week after the original airing.
+However, you must check-in by 8pm ET the next evening to receive the attached bonus.
+(This new time frame was instituted by Viggle on June 11, 2014.)
 If the show is part of a Streak, Quest or Trek (see sidebar for current contests), you need to check into those shows at the time of airing (this is a bit flexible with east coasters checking into the west coast airings, etc), not via DVR, to qualify for any resulting bonus.

 Fandom is new to Viggle as of November 2013.
 Fandom levels are reached by being more and more active within the app itself.
 Play ViggleLive, engage ads, play MYGUY, set reminders for every show, set every show as your favorite (ie “fanning” or “becoming a fan”), and tweeting or sharing your check-ins on Facebook..
 All of these things raise your Fandom level.

 You can also help raise your Fandom level by following people, like those found via Facebook or your Contact list (address book).
 You can view people who follow you, and follow their followers.
 After a while it can snowball, and that’s good for Fandom levels raising.
 Every time you reach a new Fandom level, you receive a bonus reward.
 The amounts will vary per user, per level.
 It’s totally random, from +10 up to +150.
 The points for any particular level will be different for every user.